oracle-livelabs/oci/oke-opencost/use/use.md

   ![Image alt text](images/sample6.png)

 5. Identify cost patterns and explore areas for potential cost optimization across your cluster.
-Review the breakdown of costs per customer to assess cost efficiency.
+For example, focus on the "Efficiency" column to review the cost breakdown per customer and assess resource utilization efficiency.

   ![Image alt text](images/sample7.png)